This post with the Best Holiday Dinner Hosting Tips has been sponsored by BabbleBoxx.com.

 Don’t Forget About the Pets

 Since animals have varying temperaments, some guests are afraid of them and others could have allergies, they might have to be put away while you’re hosting your holiday dinner.
 But it’s still the holidays for pets too.
 Once the guests are gone or you’re able to break away, treat your dog with leftovers or some special grain free dog treats.

 Our rescue dog, Bunny (Lebowski), loves the Solid Gold Superfoods Chewy Dog Treats with Turkey, Sweet Potato and Cinnamon.
 I love that these treats are designed to lengthen the life of your pet with high quality ingredients.
-You can save on treats for your dog by visiting the Solid Gold website here.

 Since we adopted Bunny during the holidays last year, we want to remember the rescue we used as we’re doing our holiday gifting this year so we’ll be sending some of these festively flavored dog treats along with a $25 Petlanthropy gift card to help other fosters at the Lone Star English Bulldog Rescue to bring needed care and lifesaving treatments to dogs in need.

 Your friends and family will understand and be grateful to you for hosting and still have a great time, no matter what happens.
 Accept that nothing in life ever goes as planned and things can and will happen.
 With these holiday dinner hosting tips in mind, you should be able to relax and enjoy this time, and not spend it cooped up in the kitchen all day.

 Do you have any other holiday dinner hosting tips?
 I’d love to have you share them with me and continue this conversation on Facebook!